A message from U of T’s Central Payroll Services

 - Give taxpayer information to another person, unless formal authorization is provided by the taxpayer

-- Leave personal information on an answering machine
+- Leave personal information on voicemail services

 When in doubt, ask yourself the following: